-- in writing,

-- indeterminate in duration, and

-- meet the arranged employment factor described in this guide.

-National Occupation Classification (NOC)

-The National Occupation Classification (NOC) is the official classification system of occupations in the Canadian economy.
-It describes duties, skills, aptitudes, and work settings for occupations in the Canadian labour market.

-The NOC 2006 can be accessed on-line at: www5.hrsdc.gc.ca/NOC-CNP/app/index.aspx?lc=e

-Determining your NOC category

-Follow these steps to determine if you might be eligible to apply as a Federal Skilled Worker in Category 1:

-STEP 1.
-Go to the NOC website at www5.hrsdc.gc.ca/NOC/English/NOC/2006/Welcome.aspx

-STEP 2.
-Click on "Search the NOC..."
+you have an offer of arranged employment in Canada.
+The employment offer should be: 2 in writing, indeterminate in duration, and meet the arranged employment factor described in this guide.
+National Occupation Classificat (NOC) The NOC 2006 can be accessed on-line at: www5.hrsdc.gc.ca/NOC- CNP/app/index.aspx?lc=e Determinii your NOC Follow these steps to determine if you might be eligible to apply as a Federal Skilled Worker in Category 1: category STEP 1.
+Go to the NOC website at www5.hrsdc.gc.ca/NOC/English/NOC/2006/Welcome.aspx STEP 2.
+Click on "Search the NOC" STEP 3 .

-STEP 3.
 Follow the instructions to find the NOC or NOC's that match your work experience in all the jobs you have had for at least one year in the past 10 years.
 Your experience can be either full-time or the equivalent and must be paid work experience.
 The initial description and list of main duties for the NOC must match what you did in your job.

-STEP 4.
+STEP 4 .
 Consult the list of eligible occupations in the Ministerial Instructions.
 Once you have determined the NOC category or categories that match(es) your work experience, consult the list of occupations that are eligible for processing as per the Ministerial Instructions.
 Note: If none of your occupations is on this list, you do not meet the criteria to be placed into processing under Category 1.
 If you are applying in Category 2, you need to provide your NOC category but do not need to be in one of the occupations listed in the Ministerial Instructions.

-I am not eligible

-If you do not meet the eligibility criteria in either of the two categories, there is no point in submitting an application as a Federal Skilled Worker at this time.
+I am not eligible If you do not meet the eligibility criteria in either of the two categories, there is no point in submitting an application as a Federal Skilled Worker at this time.
 Check the other classes to see if you satisfy their eligibility criteria.
 Also check our website regularly for changes in the criteria.

-I am eligible, what is the next step?

-Once you have determined that you are eligible for processing, you must also meet the minimal requirements for Federal Skilled Workers, meet the minimum funds requirement and obtain sufficient points under the selection factors.
+I am eligib what is the next step? also meet the minimal requirements for Federal Skilled Workers, meet the

-What are the minimal requirements?

-All applicants must meet the following minimal requirements to apply as a skilled worker:
+What are the minimal minimal requirements to apply as a skilled worker: You must have at least one year of continuous full-time, paid work experience or the equivalent in part-time continuous employment You must have had this experience within the last 10 years

-- You must have at least one year of continuous full-time, paid work experience or the equivalent in part-time continuous employment - You must have had this experience within the last 10 years - Your work experience must be Skill Type 0 (managerial occupations) or Skill Level A (professional occupations) or B (technical occupations and skilled trades) on the Canadian National Occupation Classification (NOC)
+Your work experience must be Skill Type 0 (managerial occupations) or Skill Level A (professional occupations) or B (technical occupations and skilled trades) on the Canadian National Occupation Classification (NOC)

-What are the selection factors?

-Your application to come to Canada as a skilled worker will also be assessed against a point system consisting of six selection factors.
+What are the selectionYour application to come to Canada as a skilled worker will also be assessed against a point system consisting of six selection factors.
 The six selection factors are: